June 9–September 9, 2018; Public preview: June 8

-This retrospective takes place on the heels of the critically acclaimed show Anni Albers: Touching Vision at the Guggenheim Museum Bilbao in Spain and, as both The Wall Street Journal and the Financial Times have noted, is among a slew of international exhibitions focused on the work of Anni Albers and her husband, Josef Albers.
+Taking place on the heels of the critically acclaimed show Anni Albers: Touching Vision at the Guggenheim Museum Bilbao in Spain and, as both The Wall Street Journal and the Financial Times have noted, this show is among a slew of international exhibitions focused on the work of Anni Albers and her husband, Josef Albers.

 October 6, 2017–January 14, 2018